iotaledger/iota.js/documentation/docs/tutorials/native-token-transactions/05-melt-native-tokens.md

 ## Set the New State of Your Alias Address

-In this step, you need to transition the Alias Address to a new state.
-As one of its bound elements, the Foundry, is changing its state.
+In this step, you need to transition the Alias Address to a new state, as one of its bound elements, the Foundry, is changing its state.

 ### Query for the Alias Output